The Home Of Outdoor Living

 How do you create lawn art?

-Once you know how to stripe a lawn, you can start getting creative with other designs.
-Andrew Wain explains his tips for creating lawn art on his YouTube channel – The Fully Charged Gardener:
+Andrew Wain explains his tips for creating lawn art on his YouTube channel – The Fully Charged Gardener (opens in new tab):

 - Plan your design and mark it out before you get started.
 Knowing the width of your mower will help with this.

-- Remember to consider the overall length of cut carefully – you don't want to cut too short as a longer length will enhance the look of your designs.
+- Consider the overall length of cut carefully – you don't want to cut too short as a longer length will enhance the look of your designs.

 - If you don't want to cut different lengths or don't have a suitable tool, you can use a hand brush to create the effect.
 Simply push sections of the grass flat.